Last updated 2016-08-29

 For the 2001 contest season, I was planning to rearrange the station for some single-band action on 21 MHz and a possible All Band effort on CW.
 However, my rotator was only shipped from California around the end of October, and did not arrive before the end of the year.
 For the first time in 20 years, I completely missed the CW contest.

-Unfortunately, from about 2000 other commitments started taking their toll.
-I have not worked a single contest since 2000, except as an operator at WRTC 2002 and as part of the Multi-Two crew at ZS9X in CQWW Phone 2008.
-Most of my energy has gone into my daughter, my studies, my work and my flying.
+Unfortunately, from about 2000 to 2013 other commitments took their toll.
+I did not work a single contest between 2000 and 2014, except as an operator at WRTC 2002 and as part of the Multi-Two crew at ZS9X in CQWW Phone 2008.
+Most of my energy went into my daughter, my studies, my work and my flying school.

 I started building a big contest station on a ridge outside Pretoria in 1996.
 The station was never quite complete, but several pieces of noteworthy hardware were in operation at times.
 The station produced a handful of competitive scores.
 Examples include a world 7 MHz record in the CQ/DJ World Wide RTTY contest, and a world-record-breaking effort in the 1999 CW CQWW DX Contest.
 Unfortunately, I ended up getting beaten in this contest, but the thrill of handsomely breaking the old world record in a very competitive category will not easily be forgotten.